Bench

 Hugging Face Model Card Benchmarkcommunity_model_card_benchmarkNot fixed1Single-machine benchmark figures published in Hugging Face model cards or README files for a specific quantized release.
 These rows are useful for Apple Silicon frontier coverage when the source gives an explicit machine, runtime, and throughput number, but settings remain source-defined rather than lab-standardized.

 Silicon Score Lab Ollama v1silicon_score_labollama 0.6.21First-party controlled benchmarks from the Silicon Score lab.
 Ollama with fixed version, standardized prompt, 3 warmup runs, 5 measured runs, median reported.
+The lab runner records macOS memory/swap hygiene at preflight and rejects runs when swap I/O moves during a benchmark request.
 Full methodology disclosed with each result set.

 Frontier hotspots